 I’m very curious to see the condition of the cylinder walls when the heads are lifted.
 Hopefully I like what I see and continue with the head swap.

 So again an open heart operation for a firsttimer surgean.
 Luckily I’ve seen a couple of video’s and attended one engineblock meeting where we have assembled an engine with a couple of ethousiasts.

 With some courage and common sense I’ve started to work on the corvette.

-Don't look at the junk!
-The topic is the storage of the hood on top of the car!
-Then it is not in my way.
+Don’t look at the junk!
+To have enough working space and prevent damage I’ve stored the hood on top of the car!

 This is how it looks now.
-Cast iron heads, Edelbrock performer 2101 intake manifold and K&N filters.
+Cast iron heads, Edelbrock performer and K&N filters.